philiphristoff/MongoDB-and-OpenVPN-via-Ansible/README.md

    - Retrieving the backup from Ubuntu1 using the mongodump command.
 (This is where the remoteUser that was created earlier comes into play)
    - Archiving the backup.
    - Cleaning up the temporary backup directory.

+## 4. Setting up OpenVPN server side on Ubuntu1:

+   Moving on to the third task from the list, setting up an OpenVPN server-client connection between Ubuntu1 and Ubuntu2.
+Two playbooks are used for these purposes OpenVPN_Playbooks/openvpn_client.yml and openvpn_server.yml.
+   For the server side of the setup, the openvpn_server.yml playbook is used.
+The steps the playbook goes through are as follows:
+   - Updating the APT cache.
+   - Installing OpenVPN
+   - Copying the server.conf file to the required location (/etc/openvpn)
+   - Restarting OpenVPN